-As a part of the summer program, you will most likely live in a residence hall.
-USAC may be able to arrange a large bottled water service for you.
+If you decide to live in the residence hall, USAC may be able to arrange a large bottled water service (like Culligan in the U.S.) for you.
 Your resident director will give you more information at orientation on site.
+If this is available, there is a small fee for it that you must pay directly to the water company.
+Past students have utilized this service and found it beneficial.